rohtheroos-84/paper-thoughts/README.md

 ## Usage

 1. Navigate to the home page and click "Start Analyzing Notes"
+2. **Multi-Note Management**:
+   - Create multiple notes using the "+ New" button (up to 10 tabs)
+   - Switch between notes by clicking tabs
+   - Rename notes by clicking the edit icon or double-clicking the tab title
+   - Close notes with the × button (last note cannot be closed)
-2. Choose your input method:
+3. Choose your input method:
    - **Type/Paste Text**: Directly paste your lecture notes into the textarea
    - **Upload Image**: Upload a photo of handwritten or printed notes
      - Drag and drop image or click to browse
      - Preview your image before processing
      - Click "Extract Text from Image" to use OCR
      - Review and edit the extracted text
-3. Click "Analyze Moods" to process your notes with AI
+4. Click "Analyze Moods" to process your notes with AI
-4. Review the analysis in the right panel:
+5. Review the analysis in the right panel:
    - View the mood timeline at the top
    - Read the AI-generated study plan
    - Scroll through color-coded paragraph cards
-5. Use the sidebar tabs to filter by specific moods
+6. Use the sidebar tabs to filter by specific moods
-6. Drag and drop paragraphs to reorganize (available when showing all notes)
+7. Drag and drop paragraphs to reorganize (available when showing all notes)
-7. Download your analysis as a PDF for offline study
+8. Download your analysis as a PDF for offline study

+**Note**: All notes are session-based and will be cleared on page refresh.

 ## Project Structure